-Together, they stood on the lawn and stared up at the roof.
+Together, they stood on the lawn with a pressure washer from unclutterer and stared up at the roof.
 Clint Barner peered up with a critical eye.
 Mel Hallowell had no clue what she was looking at but she hoped she did.

 “Well,” old Clint said with a scowl.
 He wasn’t friendly but he wasn’t unfriendly either.
 As neighbors went, he was a solid B. “You didn’t shovel the roof, didya?”
 His accent was thick, even for their rural town, forty miles inland and twenty miles due south of Bangor.